What Is Copywriting?: AWAI's Essential Introduction to the Copywriting Industry

 All forms of copywriting share certain basic principles you’ll need to know as a copywriter.

-This chapter will take you through these copywriting fundamentals and give you an idea of what sets copywriting apart from other forms of writing.
+This section will take you through these copywriting fundamentals and give you an idea of what sets copywriting apart from other forms of writing.

 Copywriting is used by nearly all businesses throughout the world, and it comes in many different forms.

-This chapter takes a closer look at the main types of copywriting, the types of businesses that use them, as well as some core industries that hire a lot of copywriters.
+This section takes a closer look at the main types of copywriting, the types of businesses that use them, as well as some core industries that hire a lot of copywriters.

 The various types of copywriting include a range of print and online materials, so you’ll get a good idea of what projects you might want to specialize in as a copywriter.

-This chapter answers the common question: what exactly does a copywriter do?
+This section answers the common question: what exactly does a copywriter do?

 You’ll get to know the day-to-day life of a copywriter, which, in our opinion, is pretty awesome.
 You’ll also find out what kinds of jobs are available for copywriters, where they can work, and other professional roles they can play.